Vermilion Energy (NYSE:VET) Announces Quarterly Earnings Results, Misses Estimates By $0.12 EPS

 Vermilion Energy (NYSE:VET) (TSE:VET) released its quarterly earnings results on Sunday.
 The oil and gas company reported ($0.35) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.23) by ($0.12), Fidelity Earnings reports.
 Vermilion Energy had a negative return on equity of 11.06% and a negative net margin of 121.97%.

-VET has been the topic of several analyst reports.
-Royal Bank of Canada lifted their price target on shares of Vermilion Energy from $7.00 to $8.00 and gave the stock a “sector perform” rating in a report on Wednesday, January 20th.
-JPMorgan Chase & Co. lowered shares of Vermilion Energy from a “neutral” rating to an “underweight” rating in a report on Tuesday, December 8th.
-CIBC lifted their price target on shares of Vermilion Energy from $6.00 to $7.00 and gave the stock a “neutral” rating in a report on Wednesday, December 16th.
-National Bank Financial reaffirmed a “sector perform” rating on shares of Vermilion Energy in a report on Tuesday, January 19th.
-Finally, Raymond James raised shares of Vermilion Energy from a “market perform” rating to an “outperform” rating in a report on Friday, January 15th.
-Three investment analysts have rated the stock with a sell rating, eight have issued a hold rating and three have given a buy rating to the stock.
-Vermilion Energy currently has an average rating of “Hold” and a consensus price target of $6.95.
+Several research firms have issued reports on VET.
+Royal Bank of Canada lifted their price target on shares of Vermilion Energy from $9.00 to $10.00 and gave the stock a “sector perform” rating in a report on Tuesday.
+National Bank Financial reiterated a “sector perform” rating on shares of Vermilion Energy in a research note on Tuesday, January 19th.
+TD Securities lowered their price objective on shares of Vermilion Energy from $7.00 to $6.50 and set a “hold” rating for the company in a research note on Tuesday, January 19th.
+JPMorgan Chase & Co. downgraded shares of Vermilion Energy from a “neutral” rating to an “underweight” rating in a research note on Tuesday, December 8th.
+Finally, BMO Capital Markets lifted their price objective on shares of Vermilion Energy from $7.00 to $11.00 and gave the stock a “market perform” rating in a research note on Tuesday.
+Three analysts have rated the stock with a sell rating, nine have assigned a hold rating and three have issued a buy rating to the stock.
+Vermilion Energy has a consensus rating of “Hold” and a consensus target price of $8.39.

 Vermilion Energy Inc, together with its subsidiaries, engages in the acquisition, exploration, development, and optimization of petroleum and natural gas in North America, Europe, and Australia.
 It owns 79% working interest in 665,300 net acres of developed land and 87% working interest in 423,200 net acres of undeveloped land, and 439 net producing natural gas wells and 3,402 net producing oil wells in Canada; and 96% working interest in 248,900 net acres of developed land and 91% working interest in 222,100 net acres of undeveloped land in the Aquitaine and Paris Basins, and 335 net producing oil wells and 2.0 net producing gas wells in France.